Skip to content

 Catalogs

 Read-only system catalogs of starter content.
 Available to any authenticated caller; org-agnostic (the same content for everyone).
-Every kind supports GET /catalogs/{kind} (list) and GET /catalogs/{kind}/{id} (one item).
+Every kind supports a list and a single-item read.
 There is no role floor; the only requirement is the catalogs:read scope, which every token holds by default.

 Kind Returns